-- → To provide a multi-functional GI corridor crossing and connecting the mountains, urban and rural areas and linking with other regional corridors. - → To recognise, protect, and enhance the role of the River Dodder Corridor as a key route through the urban environment for biodiversity and protected species. - → To protect and enhance the River Dodder Corridor as an area of heritage, geology, special amenity and recreation. - → To monitor and address any negative impacts on biodiversity and protected species arising from amenity and greenway activities, so as to maintain the high value of the River Dodder Corridor as a Green Infrastructure link through the County and region. - → To explore opportunities to restore the quality and biodiversity of the Dodder's river-bank margins. - → To enhance and maintain ecological habitats along the river corridor to improve mobility for protected species and to support other ecosystem services such as pollinator sites, flood attenuation, and spaces for lowimpact recreation. - → To continue the implementation of non-native invasive species control within the County including along the River Dodder, and to co-ordinate control measures with other stakeholders, wherever possible, to ensure a collaborative approach. - → To protect green and blue infrastructure of the Dodder River Corridor and restore the naturalness of the rivers riparian corridors through the planting of native plant species while minimising new development within the riparian corridors (Riparian Corridors are shown on the Development Plan GI Map, refer also to section 4.2.2 of this chapter). - → To protect sensitive species within the Dodder Valley and ensure new recreational development within the Dodder Valley does not have an adverse impact on nocturnal species. - → To protect and enhance the outstanding landscape character and amenity of the Dodder Valley (See Chapter 3: Natural, Cultural and Built Heritage). - → To restore the natural features of the River Dodder riparian corridor and promote the planting of native plant species. - → To implement the plans for the Dodder Greenway in accordance with the Part 8 for the scheme.
+- → To provide a multi-functional GI corridor crossing and connecting the mountains, urban and rural areas and linking with other regional corridors. - → To recognise, protect, and enhance the role of the River Dodder Corridor as a key route through the urban environment for biodiversity and protected species. - → To protect and enhance the River Dodder Corridor as an area of heritage, geology, special amenity and recreation. - → To monitor and address any negative impacts on biodiversity and protected species arising from amenity and greenway activities, so as to maintain the high value of the River Dodder Corridor as a Green Infrastructure link through the County and region. - → To explore opportunities to restore the quality and biodiversity of the Dodder's river-bank margins. - → To enhance and maintain ecological habitats along the river corridor to improve mobility for protected species and to support other ecosystem services such as pollinator sites, flood attenuation, and spaces for lowimpact recreation. - → To continue the implementation of non-native invasive species control within the County including along the river Dodder, and to co-ordinate control measures with other stakeholders, wherever possible, to ensure a collaborative approach. - → To protect green and blue infrastructure of the Dodder river corridor and restore the naturalness of the rivers riparian buffer zones through the planting of native plant species while minimising new development within the riparian buffer areas (Riparian Buffer Zones are shown on GI Map accompanying the Development Plan). - → To protect sensitive species within the Dodder Valley and ensure new recreational development within the Dodder Valley does not have an adverse impact on nocturnal species. - → To protect and enhance the outstanding landscape character and amenity of the Dodder Valley (See Chapter 3: Natural, Cultural and Built Heritage). - → To restore the natural features of the River Dodder riparian buffer zone and promote the planting of native plant species. - → To implement the plans for the Dodder Greenway in accordance with the Part 8 for the scheme.